smudge/decks/railsconf-2022/slides.md

 ![ci-cd diagram](/images/ci-cd.png)

 <!--
-And then the last bit that was missing was there on the lower left... testing.
+And then the last bit that we were missing, here, was there on the lower left... testing.
 -->

 ---